History of technology: Industrial Revolution (1760–1830s)

-The steam engine helped drain the mines, so more coal reserves could be accessed, and the output of coal increased.
-The development of the high-pressure steam engine made locomotives possible, and a transport revolution followed.
+The steam engine helped drain the mines, allowing access to more coal reserves and increasing coal output.
+The development of the high-pressure steam engine made locomotives possible; a transport revolution followed.
 The steam engine which had existed since the early 18th century, was practically applied to both steamboat and railway transportation.
-The Liverpool and Manchester Railway, the first purpose-built railway line, opened in 1830, the Rocket locomotive of Robert Stephenson being one of its first working locomotives used.
+The Liverpool and Manchester Railway, the first purpose-built railway line, opened in 1830, with the Rocket locomotive of Robert Stephenson among its first working locomotives.

 Manufacture of ships' pulley blocks by all-metal machines at the Portsmouth Block Mills in 1803 instigated the age of sustained mass production.
 Machine tools used by engineers to manufacture parts began in the first decade of the century, notably by Richard Roberts and Joseph Whitworth.
-The development of interchangeable parts through what is now called the American system of manufacturing began in the firearms industry at the U.S. Federal arsenals in the early 19th century, and became widely used by the end of the century.
+The development of interchangeable parts through what is now called the American system of manufacturing began in the firearms industry at the U.S. Federal arsenals in the early 19th century; it became widely used by the end of the century.

-Until the Enlightenment era, little progress was made in water supply and sanitation and the engineering skills of the Romans were largely neglected throughout Europe.
-The first documented use of sand filters to purify the water supply dates to 1804, when the owner of a bleachery in Paisley, Scotland, John Gibb, installed an experimental filter, selling his unwanted surplus to the public.
+Until the Enlightenment era, little progress was made in water supply and sanitation, and the engineering skills of the Romans were largely neglected throughout Europe.
+The first documented use of sand filters to purify the water supply dates to 1804, when the owner of a bleachery in Paisley, Scotland, John Gibb, installed an experimental filter and sold his unwanted surplus to the public.
 The first treated public water supply in the world was installed by engineer James Simpson for the Chelsea Waterworks Company in London in 1829.
 The first screw-down water tap was patented in 1845 by Guest and Chrimes, a brass foundry in Rotherham.
 The practice of water treatment soon became mainstream, and the virtues of the system were made starkly apparent after the investigations of the physician John Snow during the 1854 Broad Street cholera outbreak demonstrated the role of the water supply in spreading the cholera epidemic.